baditaflorin/Network-Analysis-Made-Simple/README.md

     jupyter notebook

-To convert the jupyter notebook to python code, i used this script from Stack Overflow
+To convert the jupyter notebook to HTML code, i used this script from Stack Overflow

     for i in *.ipynb **/*.ipynb; do
         echo "$i"